SaaS Economics

 CAC payback and LTV inherit from margin

-When you spend to acquire a customer, you write a check for the entire CAC.
-But you only recoup the slice of each subscription dollar that survives cost of revenue.
-A high-margin business gets most of every recurring dollar back to apply against that check.
-A low-margin business gets a thinner slice, so the same CAC takes longer to earn back.
+When you spend to acquire a customer, you write a check for the entire CAC, but you only recoup the slice of each subscription dollar that survives cost of revenue.
+A high-margin business gets most of every recurring dollar back to apply against that check; a low-margin business gets a thinner slice, so the same CAC takes longer to earn back.

 Consider an illustrative, hypothetical example to show the mechanism (these numbers are invented, not from any filing).
 Two companies each charge $1,000 per year and spend $1,200 to acquire a customer: